 The above requirements are derived from table 9.1.
-A multi-application capability UICC shall support the use of SE00 and SE01 in order to allow application verification requirement to be replaced by the Universal PIN.
+A multi-application capability UICC that supports the universal PIN shall also support the use of SE00 and SE01 in order to allow application verification requirement to be replaced by the Universal PIN.
 A multi-application capability terminal shall support SEID referencing in EFARR.